-This section presents a validation study that evaluates the power prediction accuracy of the proposed heterogeneous FLORIS model in comparison to large eddy simulations of a 38-turbine array, calculated using NREL's tool Simulator for Wind Farm Applications (SOWFA) (Fleming et al., 2013).
-The simulated wind farm contains 38 turbines modeled with NREL's 5MW reference turbine design criteria (Jonkman et al., 2009), and arranged in a concentric circular layout (similar to Thomas et al. (2019); Fleming et al. (2020a); King et al. (2020a).
+This section presents a validation study that evaluates the power prediction accuracy of the proposed heterogeneous FLORIS model in comparison to large eddy simulations of a 38-turbine array, calculated using NREL's tool Simulator fOr Wind Farm Applications (SOWFA) (Fleming et al., 2013).
+The simulated wind farm contains 38 turbines modeled with NREL's 5 MW reference turbine design criteria (Jonkman et al., 2009) and arranged in a concentric circular layout similar to Thomas et al. (2019), Fleming et al. (2020a), and King et al. (2020a).

-Twelve test cases were evaluated for this study; each were simulated using different wind directions, varying from 10 degrees to 340 degrees in 30 degree intervals.
+Twelve test cases were evaluated for this study; each was simulated using different wind directions, varying from 10 to 340° in 30° intervals.
 Spatially homogeneous inputs were used to simulate wind direction and turbulence intensity, where turbulence intensity was at 9% for all cases.
-The free-stream wind speed remained close to 8 m/s for all cases, with minor spatial variations.
-The FLORIS wind speed inputs were obtained by extracting the free-stream velocity magnitude from LES results at locations upwind of turbines in undisturbed flow.
+The free-stream wind speed remained close to 8 m s^{-1} for all cases, with minor spatial variations.
+FLORIS wind speed inputs were obtained by extracting the free-stream velocity from LES results at locations upwind of turbines in undisturbed flow.
 These extracted input values create a velocity gradient in the direction normal to the wind direction in the heterogeneous FLORIS model, as seen on the right in Fig. 12.
 The wind speed input for the homogeneous FLORIS model was obtained by taking an average of the heterogeneous input values for each case.